cea-hpc/modules/doc/source/module.rst

 **MODULESHOME**

- The location of the master Modules package file directory containing module command initialization scripts, the executable program **modulecmd.tcl**, and a directory containing a collection of master *modulefiles*.
+ The location of the master Modules package file directory containing module command initialization scripts, the executable program :file:`modulecmd.tcl`, and a directory containing a collection of master *modulefiles*.

 .. _MODULES_ADVANCED_VERSION_SPEC: